puutaro/CommandClick/USAGE.md

 ### Add

 Add new script.
--At the same time, if you installed code editor, edit new file.
+At the same time, if you installed code editor, edit new file.

 More detail ref [add-DEVELOPER.md](https://github.com/puutaro/CommandClick/blob/master/DEVELOPER.md#add)